Being Human (North American TV series)

 Being Human is a supernatural drama television series, based on the BBC series of the same name.
 It followed the same premise as the original, and starred Sam Huntington, Sam Witwer and Meaghan Rath as a werewolf, a vampire, and a ghost, respectively, who live together as roommates.

 The show aired its first episode on January 17, 2011.
 It came to a close on April 7, 2014.

+Unlike the BBC series which had experienced various cast changes throughout its run, the North American series has maintained its cast members playing the supernatural roommates through its entire run.

 Plot

 Three roommates seemingly in their twenties each try to keep a secret from the rest of the world.
 Aidan (Sam Witwer) is a 200-year-old vampire, Josh (Sam Huntington) is a werewolf, and Sally (Meaghan Rath) is a ghost.
 The three try to help one another navigate the complexities of living double lives while trying to figure out their own at the same time.